-Since starting its activity, the task of the Chair in Ceramics at Valencia has been to determine the innovations arising in ceramic materials applied to architecture, both in manufacturing processes and implementation on site.
-Driven by the interest arising in the productive and professional sectors, the development of the digital platform CERAMIC ARCHITECTURES is deemed to be extraordinarily relevant for continuing our purpose of transferring the knowledge acquired and contributing, in this way, to the strengthening of Spanish ceramic products, keeping them at the forefront of the international market, and contributing to the development of the information society.
+Since starting its activity, the task of the Ceramic Tile Studies Department at Valencia has been to determine the innovations arising in ceramic materials applied to architecture, both in manufacturing processes and in their installation.
+Driven by the interest arising in the production and professional sectors, the development of the CERAMIC ARCHITECTURES digital platform is deemed to be of major interest in pursuing transfer of the knowledge acquired and thus contributing to the strengthening of Spanish ceramic products, keeping them at the forefront of the international market, and contributing to the development of the information society.